How Medical Emergencies and Disabilities Affect Car Accident Lawsuits

 Accidents caused by drivers with disabilities or restrictions are not the same as those caused by people suffering from sudden medical emergencies.
 Specifically, drivers who have disabilities or restrictions are held to the same standard of care as any other driver.

-These drivers are expected to follow the rules of the road and drive safely so they don’t cause or contribute to an accident.
-If they do either, they can be held legally responsible for their actions.
+These drivers must follow the rules of the road and drive safely to avoid causing or contributing to an accident.
+If they fail to do so, they can be held legally responsible for their actions.

 A person who has a restricted license must comply with the restrictions of their license.
 Failure to do so or a failure to comply with a doctor’s recommendations can be strong evidence of negligence in the event of a crash.
 For example, a driver who must use hand controls to operate their vehicle is obligated to learn how to safely use those controls.
 If they don’t learn safe operation, they could be held responsible for any accidents caused.

 Accidents can happen, and some have unusual circumstances.
 There’s no way to predict the condition of others on the road or what will happen if you are driving and suffer from a medical emergency.
 If you’re involved in an accident, you have legal rights.
-You can learn more about how to assert your rights and the things you should do after a crash by contacting Mississippi car accident attorney directly.
+You can learn more about asserting your rights after a crash by contacting a Mississippi car accident attorney.
+They can guide you on the necessary steps to take following an accident.

 0 replies